 Original photo by ChristiLaLiberte/ iStock

 Although not the most glamorous of methods, sweating is a biologically ingenious way to keep cool.
 Our sweat glands employ energy — in this case, heat — to evaporate water off our skin, which in turn cools us down.
 Humans, along with some monkeys and all of the great apes, use a similar cooling technique, but sweating isn’t as ubiquitous throughout the animal kingdom as you might expect.
-For example, pigs don’t sweat — well, not really.
+For example, pigs don’t sweat — not really, anyway.

 Sweat doesn’t smell.